-MICHAEL AN DLAUER Bio graphical Info ormation and I Principal Occ cupation Age: 56 Location: Oakvi Director and Chi Since: November Status: NOT IN lle, Ontario, ef Executive r 2019 Officer Mr. Andlauer has approximately 36 years of experience in the Canadian transportation industry, which began when he was a university student working part-time at Day and Ross Transport.
-He founded ATS Andlauer Transportation Services Inc. in 1991 (now operating as ATS Healthcare) and Associated Logistics Solutions Inc. ("ALS") in 1994 (now operating as Accuristix).
-Mr. Andlauer is also the Founder of Bulldog Capital Partners Inc., a Toronto-based merchant bank focused on private equity investments and advisory services for growth oriented businesses and serves as the President and Chief Executive Officer of AMG, a company he founded in 1994 to manage and operate transportation and logistics companies in Canada that are focused in the healthcare sector.
-The Company was formed as a subsidiary of AMG in 2019 to bring several specialized healthcare supply chain companies together under one entity.
-Following the IPO, AMG continues to hold a controlling interest in AHG.
+MICHAEL ANDLA UER Biog graphical Inf ormation and Pr incipal Occu pation Age: 58 Location: Oakville, Ontario, Canada Director and Chief Executive Officer Since: November 2019 Status: NOT INDEPENDENT Mr. Andlauer has approximately 38 years of experience in the Canada transportation industry, which began when he was a university student wor part-time at Day and Ross Transport.
+He founded ATS And Transportation Services Inc. in 1991 (now operating as ATS Healthcare) Associated Logistics Solutions Inc. ("ALS") in 1994 (now operating Accuristix).
+Mr. Andlauer is also the Founder of Bulldog Capital Partners a Toronto-based merchant bank focused on private equity investments advisory services for growth oriented businesses and serves as the Presi and Chief Executive Officer of AMG, a company he founded in 199 manage and operate transportation and logistics companies in Canada that focused in the healthcare sector.
+The Company was formed as a subsidia AMG in 2019 to bring several specialized healthcare supply chain compation to part together under one entity.
+Following the IPO, AMG continues to he controlling interest in AHG.
 Mr. Andlauer has a passion for hockey.
-He has been involved with the Hamilton Bulldogs, an American Hockey League franchise, since 2003, first as a co-owner, then as sole owner up until 2015.
-In 2015, Mr. Andlauer sold this franchise to the Montreal Canadiens, purchased the Ontario Hockey League's Belleville Bulls and relocated the club to Hamilton to play under the Hamilton Bulldogs' brand.
-In 2009, he purchased a share of the 24-time Stanley Cup Champion Montreal Canadiens and Bell Centre and Gillett Entertainment Group (now called evenko) as part of a group headed by Geoff Molson.
-Mr. Andlauer stands in as alternate governor for the Montreal Canadiens.
-Other Public Board Memberships N/A N/A ] Board / Com nmittee Mem berships Attendand Regular Mee 2020 Overall Attendance Board 6/6 100% Secur ities Beneficial (as at Ma ly Owned or (arch 11, 2021) Controlled Subordinate Share Multiple V oting Shares Total Shares e Ownership quirement Number Market Value (1) Number Market Value (1) Number Market Value Minimum Ownership Requiremen 28,500 (5) \$1,076,730 25,100,000 \$948,278,000 25,128,500 (6) \$949,354,730 5X Annual Base Salary (\$1,800,000)
+He has been involved with Hamilton Bulldogs, an American Hockey League franchise, since 2003, as a co-owner, then as sole owner up until 2015.
+In 2015, Mr. Andlauer this franchise to the Montreal Canadiens, purchased the Ontario Ho League's Belleville Bulls and relocated the club to Hamilton to play unde Hamilton Bulldogs' brand.
+In 2009, he purchased a share of the 24-Stanley Cup Champion Montreal Canadiens and Bell Centre and G Entertainment Group (now called evenko) as part of a group headed by C Molson.
+Mr. Andlauer stands in as alternate governor for the Mon Canadiens. in the Canadian by student working ATS Andlauer S Healthcare) and now operating as pital Partners Inc., investments and is as the President unded in 1994 to in Canada that are as a subsidiary of in Canada that are as a sub Other P ublic Board Mei nberships N/A Board / Committee N Memberships Attendance Regular Meeting Overall Attendance Board 6/6 100% S ecurities Benefic (as at cially Owned March 2, 20 Subord Voting S Multiple \ Voting Shares Tota l Shares Ownership juirement Number Market Value (1) Number Market Value (1) Number Market Value Minimum Ownership Requiremen 10,200 (5) \$495,210 21,840,000 \$1,060,332,000 21,850,200 (6) \$1,060,827,210 5X Annual Base Salary (\$1,937,250